elocowan/lowerpower-hugo/content/posts/2023-03-03-deploy-on-github-pages.md

 I think that means that Hugo is setup to publish to gh-branches... and that branch doesn't even exist on my github repository.

 I wonder, if I run the `hugo` command, will it make that branch?

+What I did instead was, use the settings in the github repository to make a page out of that repository, which required making the repo public.
+Then github had a suggested yaml file (hugo.yml) for setting up a Hugo deployment, so I used that, and it was set up to deploy when there are changes to the main branch.
+I don't think I need the yaml file that was suggested on the hugo docs, the gh-pages branch.
+I'm not sure...

+But the last thing I did was change the config.toml file to have 'elocowan.github.io' as the baseURL, and then it worked when I go to elocowan.github.io!